 Gunfire from an active shooter can occur on or near a campus with little to no warning.
 In all cases, local law enforcement will be contacted to respond to the incident and will assume total control of the incident upon arrival.
 If possible, evacuate.
 Have an escape route and plan in mind.
 Do not run in a straight line.
 Hide if evacuation is not possible.
 Lock doors and turn off lights and barricade if possible.
 Stay in place until law enforcement arrives.
-Take Action as a last resort and only when your life is in imminent danger.
+Taking action against the active shooter should be a last resort and only if your life is in imminent danger.
 Monitor BTC SAFE alert messages.
 Interior and exterior doors of the campus will be locked, if possible.